Ghost1215/daily-number/README.md

 #### Create a layer for gems

 Deployment is interminable if Nokogiri has to be built every time.
-Put that (and the rest of the gems) in a Lambda layer and it's muuch faster.
+Put that (and the rest of the gems) in a Lambda layer and it's muuuch faster.

 Building the layer, in layer directory: